-- Fire prevention including fire drills
+- Fire prevention protocols

 - Procedures for building evacuation in the case of a fire.

-- Plans for future improvements in fire safety, if determined by the college
+- Plans for future improvements in fire safety, if determined by the college and/or fire marshall

 - Fire: According to Higher Education Act, a fire is defined as any instance of open flame or other burning in a place not intended to contain the burning or in an uncontrolled manner.